Scalp massage for hair growth is a free DIY treatment that’s often touted as a hair loss solution. But does it really work?

 Average self-perceived hair change after 152 hours of scalp massage

+The more often you massage your scalp, the more it’s likely to help your hair grow.
 According to research, you’ll need to massage your scalp for 11-20 minutes a day over five months before you see results.
 69% of participants who followed this advice saw their hair loss stabilise or regrow [1].

 One study found that hair loss stabilised after an average of 36.3 hours of scalp massage [1].
-That’s roughly equivalent to a 15 minute scalp massage every day for 143 days, or almost five months.
+That’s roughly equivalent to a 15-minute scalp massage every day for 143 days, or almost five months.

 There are no known specific pressure points on your scalp that make your hair grow.
 Instead, it’s best to focus on your balding or thinning areas, as this is where the follicles can benefit from additional blood flow.